33 Photos that Will Make You Want to Visit Milan

 Milan S. Antonio Abate Frescoes

 So yes, Milan might not be unique as Venice, nor does the city boast as many ancient monuments as Florence or Rome.
-But it is indeed worth visiting Milan and spending a few days in a city that has a lot to offer.
-I hope that showing you Milan in photos made you feel at least a bit about why it’s a beautiful city.
+But it is worth visiting Milan and spending a few days in a city which has indeed a lot to offer.
+I hope that showing you Milan in photos inspired you to visit this beautiful city.

 Pin for later!